Spark Networks SE (NYSEAMERICAN:LOV) Major Shareholder Viii Lp Canaan Sells 12,000 Shares

-Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 12,000 shares of the company’s stock in a transaction on Wednesday, May 12th.
-The shares were sold at an average price of $6.09, for a total transaction of $73,080.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 12,000 shares of the business’s stock in a transaction dated Monday, May 17th.
+The stock was sold at an average price of $5.53, for a total value of $66,360.00.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Major shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 Viii Lp Canaan also recently made the following trade(s):

-Several equities research analysts have recently weighed in on the stock.
-Canaccord Genuity upped their target price on shares of Spark Networks from $9.00 to $10.00 and gave the stock a “buy” rating in a report on Tuesday, April 20th.
-Zacks Investment Research lowered shares of Spark Networks from a “hold” rating to a “sell” rating in a report on Wednesday, April 7th.
+A number of analysts have recently commented on the company.
+Zacks Investment Research cut Spark Networks from a “hold” rating to a “sell” rating in a research note on Wednesday, April 7th.
+Canaccord Genuity increased their target price on Spark Networks from $9.00 to $10.00 and gave the stock a “buy” rating in a research note on Tuesday, April 20th.

 Spark Networks Company Profile